 Nails are not the best of times.
 Harsh soaps, bad habits or just everyday routine can lead to them chipping, peeling and brittle.
 Anyone who thinks about how to restore damaged nails is not alone.
-Many people face cracks on the tips of their nails after a long week at work.
+Brittle nail syndrome affects approximately 20% of the general population, with prevalence rising to 27% among women and 35% in adults over 60 years of age.
 How many women complain about peeling manicures every day after a marathon of washing dishes?
 There are solutions that will help restore them.
 Let’s learn about the causes of nail damage, home remedies, professional procedures, how to avoid future damage and when the help of a dermatologist makes sense.

 What Causes Damaged Nails?